-Our PhD students receive five years of full support.
+Our PhD students receive five academic years of full support.
 This assumes satisfactory performance and degree progress.
 Full support involves a 50% appointment as a graduate instructor or teaching assistant for a normal academic year.
 The current base salary is about $20,007.
 Tuition benefits are included in the as a part of the appointment, as is subsidized health care.
 However, students are required to pay the relevant fees required of all graduate and professional students and to pay for their own incidentals (room and board, transportation, health care premiums, etc.).

 Teaching (Graduate Instructor)

 Most students teach one class per semester to fulfill their 50% appointment.
 The first class taught for all entering students is most often public speaking.
 Students then typically gain the opportunity to teach other courses in the curriculum.

 There are opportunities to have an additional teaching assistantship on top of the 50% appointment.
 A teaching assistantship appointment requires the graduate student to help an instructor in two classes, normally, a large lecture and/or writing-intensive class.

 Whether any research assistantships are available varies from year to year, depending on grant money secured by individual faculty.